Museum Barberini: Exhibitions and collection

 The exhibition Gerhard Richter.
 Abstraction (Summer 2018) was the first to focus on abstract strategies and procedures in the artist's oeuvre.
 Inspired by a new acquisition of the Museum Barberini, the critically acclaimed show was developed in close collaboration with the artist and explored the relationship and meanings of abstraction and the object in Richter's work from the 1960s to the present day, including the role of photography and color, overpainting and exposure.
 The exhibition brought together around 80 works from international museum and private collections, including the Gerhard Richter Archive and the Staatliche Kunstsammlungen in Dresden, the Collezione Prada in Milan and the Fundação de Serralves, Museu de Arte Contemporânea in Porto.

 From November 2018 till February 2019, the Barberini hosted the first retrospective of the neo-impressionist painter Henri-Edmond Cross (1856–1910) in Germany.
 Around 1900, Cross was regarded as one of the most important representatives of the French avant-garde and was known for his light-flooded depictions of the Riviera.
 The retrospective included numerous neo-impressionist masterpieces from museums such as the Musée d’Orsay in Paris, the National Gallery of Art in Washington, the Museo Nacional Thyssen-Bornemisza in Madrid and the Ny Carlsberg Glyptotek in Copenhagen.
 Their loans were complemented by selected key works from international private collections that are otherwise not accessible to the public.

-From March 9 to June 16, 2019, a major show is dedicated to Picasso’s late work, featuring more than 130 works from the collection of his last wife Jacqueline, including paintings, drawings, collages, sculptures and ceramics.
-From July to October 2019, more than 50 masterpieces from the national galleries Barberini Corsini in Rome can be seen in the show Baroque Pathways, including Caravaggio’s painting Narcissus (1597/99).
+From March 9 to June 16, 2019, a major show was dedicated to Picasso’s late work, featuring more than 130 works from the collection of his last wife Jacqueline, including paintings, drawings, collages, sculptures and ceramics.
+From July to October 2019, more than 50 masterpieces from the national galleries Barberini Corsini in Rome could be seen in the show Baroque Pathways, including Caravaggio’s painting Narcissus (1597/99).
 The last exhibition of the year, Van Gogh.
-Still Lifes (October 2019 – February 2020) is the first ever exhibition on this theme.
-The show, which was conceived in cooperation with the Kröller-Müller Museum in Otterlo and the Van Gogh Museum in Amsterdam, analyzes the decisive stages in van Gogh's oeuvre and life with over 20 paintings, including major loans from the Art Institute of Chicago and the National Gallery of Art in Washington.
+Still Lifes (October 2019 – February 2020) was the first ever exhibition on this theme.
+The show, which was conceived in cooperation with the Kröller-Müller Museum in Otterlo and the Van Gogh Museum in Amsterdam, analyzed the decisive stages in van Gogh's oeuvre and life with over 20 paintings, including major loans from the Art Institute of Chicago and the National Gallery of Art in Washington.